Erastus Corning 2nd

 In the early 1980s, Corning's health began to deteriorate.
-In January, 1983 he was moved to University Hospital in Boston, where he died on May 28.
-Corning was buried at Albany Rural Cemetery in Menands.
-At slightly over 41 years, Corning's tenure makes him Albany's longest-serving mayor, as well as the longest-tenured mayor ever of any large city in the United States.
+In January 1983, he was moved to University Hospital in Boston, where he died on May 28.
+Corning was buried at Albany Rural Cemetery in Menands, New York.
+At over 41 years, Corning's tenure makes him Albany's longest-serving mayor, as well as the longest-tenured mayor ever of any large city in the United States.

 Early life

 Erastus Corning 2nd was born in Albany, New York on October 7, 1909, the son of Louise Maxwell and Edwin Corning.
 Corning's mother was born to American parents in Cawnpore, India, where her father Allan was serving as a missionary.
 After the 1890 death of Allan Maxwell, her mother Ellen became a successful novelist and married U.S. Navy admiral Albert S. Barker.

 Corning's father was from an Albany-area family prominent in business and politics.
 Corning was educated at The Albany Academy and Groton School.
 In 1928, he began attendance at Yale University.
 Corning graduated magna cum laude with a Bachelor of Arts degree in 1932 and was a member of the Chi Psi fraternity, Wolf's Head senior society, and Phi Beta Kappa academic honor society.